 - 1. Health care costs vary dramatically from one community to the other.
 The data used by an insurance company to price its policy is based upon its own experience.
 The claim costs in another state will not be the same, and the insurance company will have to estimate the differences.
-Companies can hire consultants who have information on costs across the country, but this will be an additional expense, and their estimated costs may not reflect those that the company will incur because of differences in claims practice and enrollment. - 2.
-The market is such that insureds tend to stay with the company with which they are familiar.
-The newly arrived insurance company will find its initial policyholders include a large number of persons who are discontented with their previous company and who have higher-than-average claim costs.
+Companies can hire consultants who have information on costs across the country, but this will be an additional expense, and the consultants' estimated costs may not reflect those that the company will incur because of differences in claims practices and enrollment. - 2.
+The market is such that those insureds who are relatively happy tend to stay with the company with which they are familiar.
+The newly arrived insurance company may find its initial policyholders include a large number of persons who are discontented with their previous company and who may also have higher-than-average claim costs.

-If, as a result, the insurance company has underestimated the costs, it can face a large loss from which it may take a long time, if ever, to recover.
-The ability to replace capital resulting from losses is limited by the minimum medical ratios in the ACA.
-Therefore, once a loss is sustained, it may require multiple years to replace this capital via normal business practices because the insurance company cannot raise future premium rates to include a recapture of the amounts it lost in prior years.
+If, as a result, the insurance company has underestimated the costs in its first year, it can face a large loss, from which it may take a long time to recover (if it ever does).
+The ability to replace capital resulting from losses is limited by the minimum medical loss ratios in the ACA.
+Therefore, once a loss is sustained, it may require multiple years to replace this capital via normal business practices, because the insurance company cannot include in any future premium rates any provision to recapture losses from prior years.

 In the free market business of insurance, the companies with the biggest surplus will be able to subsidize their health insurance line.
 By undercutting the premium needed, they will force the smaller companies to leave the market.
-This is contrary to one intention of the proposed revision.
+This result is an unintended consequence, and it is contrary to one intention (that of increased competition among companies) of the proposed revision to sell health insurance across state lines.
 The bigger surpluses of the larger insurance companies give them another advantage in having the capital to establish the provider networks needed to be competitive.

-Based upon examinations of minimum loss ratio exhibits, the amounts attributed to general overhead, excluding claim administration and marketing, were less than 4 percent of premium.
+Based upon examinations of Minimum Loss Ratio exhibits, the amounts attributed to general overhead, excluding claim administration and marketing, were less than 4 percent of premium.
 Therefore, if we eliminate the state-mandated benefits and eliminate the need for insurance companies to get approvals in every state, it would be surprising if the initial effect would be to reduce the premiums materially.
-However, this will not stem the overall health care cost trends.
+However, even this small potential decrease will not stem the rising overall health care cost trends.
 After the initial dip, the premium rates necessary to cover the costs of the benefits will continue to rise.